- Try to sit towards the far edge of the chair to maintain an upright posture and reduce tendency of slouching.

 Many people have back pain as a result of sleeping with their body in an awkward position.
-The following can help you wake up pain free:

 - Use the right number of pillows.
-When laying on your back your chin should be at least an inch away from your chest.
+When lying on your back your chin should be at least an inch away from your chest.
 When on your side your head should not slope down to the bed.

 The Right Shoes

-- Thin, flat shoes such as flip-slops and ballet flats may increase back pain by allowing the body to be jarred when walking on hard surfaces.
+- Thin, flat shoes, such as flip-slops and ballet flats, may increase back pain by allowing the body to be jarred when walking on hard surfaces.

 - High heels can cause an unnatural curve and compression of the lower spine leading to numbness, tingling, and pain in the back and lower limbs.